gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 ### Why It Is Perfect for React

 This is useful to an extent, but you still need to write `accept` handlers, and you wouldnʼt want this kind of code bloat in every module.
-Moreover, it may be very hard to write correct `accept` code, since youʼd need to write update each moduleʼs dependencies and somehow selectively re-render the app with the new code.
+Moreover, it may be very hard to write correct `accept` code, since youʼd need to update each moduleʼs dependencies and somehow selectively re-render the app with the new code.

 We *could* make this work but only if the UI framework we used offered a deterministic view lifecycle and could re-render certain parts of the app without throwing the DOM or the state away.
 Oh wait… Here comes React, right?